amirongit/notecode/elasticsearchInAction.md

     - "_settings"
     - "_mapping"
     - "_alias"
-- fetching details of indices, including settings, schema mappings & aliases ("field" is optional; should be specific field of mentioned component)<br/>
+- fetching details of indices, including settings, schema mappings & aliases ("field" is optional; should be specific field of mentioned component)<br>
     `GET <patterns>/<component>/<field>`
 #### Reading Hidden Indices
 - indices with "." as the first character of their name
 - will be reserved for system related stuff in future versions
 ### Deleting Indices
-- deleting indices<br/>
+- deleting indices<br>
     `DELETE <patterns>`
-- deleting aliases<br/>
+- deleting aliases<br>
     `DELETE <patterns>/_alias/<alias>`
 ### Closing & Opening Indices
 #### Closing Indices
-- indices are put on hold for any operation (including read & write)<br/>
+- indices are put on hold for any operation (including read & write)<br>
     `POST <index>/_close`
 #### Opening Indices
 `POST <index>/_open`